MicrosoftDocs/iis-docs/iis/extensions/configuring-application-request-routing-arr/using-performance-counters.md

 - Miss Requests
 - Miss Requests / Sec

-Since ARR also provides the above statistics per host name per server farm, the instances of the objects have the same granularity and they are shown as `&lt;server farm name&gt;\&lt;host name&gt;`, as shown below:
+Since ARR also provides the above statistics per host name per server farm, the instances of the objects have the same granularity and they are shown as `<server farm name>\<host name>`, as shown below:

 [![](using-performance-counters/_static/image4.jpg)](using-performance-counters/_static/image3.jpg)